einsitang/sudoku-go/README.md

 #### StrictInit

-`StrictInit` is only can solve one solution sudoku puzzle , more then one will return error message : puzzle is not aone-solution sudoku , if you only want solve sudoku puzzle , just use `Init`
+`StrictInit` is only can solve one solution sudoku puzzle , more then one will return error message : puzzle is not one solution sudoku , if you only want solve sudoku puzzle , just use `Init`

 ```golang
 // test case : main_test.go